Cloudy with a Chance of Meatballs 2: Plot

-After scientist Flint Lockwood saved his island Chewandswallow from his invention, the "Flint Lockwood Diatonic Super Mutating Dynamic Food Replicator" (aka the FLDSMDFR), Chester V, the CEO of "Live Corp" and Flint's childhood idol, offers his company's services to help clean the food off the island.
-He hires Flint, but during his short tenure at Live Corp, Flint enters a competition for a promotion, only to publicly humiliate himself by accident via an invention of his called a "Party in a Box", which prematurely goes off when he does not win.
+Shortly after Flint Lockwood saved the world from the FLDSMDFR, Chester V, the CEO of Live Corp and Flint's childhood idol, offers his company's services to help clean up the island, while temporarily relocating Swallow Falls' populace to San Franjose, California.
+Chester hires Flint to work at Live Corp and he strives to receive a promotion, but inadvertently publicly humiliates himself six months later when his "Celebrationator" invention goes off as the promotion is being given to another employee.

-Later on, Chester informs Flint that the FLDSMDFR is still functioning and creating sentient food creatures known as foodimals, one of which attacked his employees stationed on Swallow Falls.
-Chester tells Flint that he needs to travel alone to the island, find the FLDSMDFR, and insert a USB flash drive-like device known as the "BS-USB" to shut it down.
-However, Flint takes his pet monkey Steve, his meteorologist girlfriend Sam Sparks, her cameraman Manny, police officer Earl Devereaux, and former mascot of Chewandswallow “Chicken” Brent McHale.
-Flint also grudgingly accepts the help of Tim, his widowed father, who takes them to the island using his fishing boat.
+Chester later informs Flint that the seemingly-destroyed FLDSMDFR is still functioning and creating sentient food creatures known as "Foodimals", one of which attacked his employees stationed on Swallow Falls.
+Chester tells Flint that he needs to personally travel to the island, find the FLDSMDFR and insert a USB flash drive-like device known as the "BS-USB" to shut it down.
+Flint takes his pet monkey Steve, his meteorologist girlfriend Sam Sparks, her cameraman Manny, police officer Earl Devereaux and former Swallow Falls mascot "Chicken" Brent McHale.
+Flint also reluctantly accepts the help of his widowed father Tim, who takes them to the island using his fishing boat.
 When Chester learns that Flint is not alone, he and his much-abused orangutan assistant Barb gather some of their employees and follow.

-While Tim stays on the boat and makes friends with some living pickles, Flint and his friends work their way through the jungle-like environment of food that now completely covers the island.
-They encounter many foodimals, including a living strawberry Sam names "Barry".
-A Cheespider, the foodimal that attacked Chester's employees, chases Flint and the gang, but Chester arrives, scaring it off and joining the mission.
-Sam becomes suspicious of Chester's motives, as his claims about the foodimals being dangerous do not align with what they have observed.
-Flint is too afraid of failure to listen, eventually leading Sam, Earl, Manny and Brent to strike out on their own.
-They re-encounter and befriend the Cheespider, discovering that it was only acting hostile toward people wearing Live Corp gear.
-When the group deduces that the foodimals have realized something sinister about the company, as the "live" part of its name is "evil" spelled backwards, they are then captured by Chester's employees when they attempt to go back and warn Flint.
+While Tim stays on the boat and befriends some living pickles, Flint and his friends work their way through the jungle-like environment of food that now completely covers the island.
+They encounter many foodimals, including a living strawberry Sam dubs "Barry".
+A Cheespider, the foodimal that attacked Chester's employees, chases the group before Chester arrives, scaring it off and joining the mission.
+Sam becomes suspicious of Chester's motives, as his claims about the foodimals being dangerous do not align with her observations.
+Flint is too afraid of failure to listen, eventually leading Sam and the others to go off on their own.
+They re-encounter and befriend the Cheespider, discovering that it was only acting hostile towards people wearing Live Corp gear.
+When the group deduces that the foodimals have realized something sinister about the company, as the "live" part of its name is simply "evil" spelled backwards, they attempt to warn Flint, but are captured by Chester's employees.